 Rest assured, many Los Angeles Superior Court probate petitions generate probate notes.
 They’re very common and easy to address.
 If you’re working with a probate attorney, they should be handling everything.
-If you’re doing things on your own, here’s a simple guide.
+If you’re doing things on your own, here’s a simple guide to LASC probate notes:

 Probate notes are simply questions, corrections or additional information needed for your probate petition form.
 When you submit your probate petition, a court probate examiner will review your form and answers.
 If any of the items are answered incorrectly, incompletely, or additional information is needed, the probate examiner will create a probate note asking for clarification, correction or more information.

 The Los Angeles Superior Court website states: “The court may have questions about, or you may need to correct, the forms you filed.
 These questions are commonly referred to in the probate court as “Probate Notes”.
 You may respond to those questions before the hearing by filing a “Supplement to Clear Probate Notes.”

 If you work with a probate lawyer, they likely will have used their experience to minimize the number of note, or to avoid notes altogether.
 At RMO lawyers, we double down on that experience, leveraging the fact that our lawyers are in probate courts daily with the decades of experienced probate paralegals and an exhaustive understanding of what the probate code, probate court, probate attorneys and probate examiners need to see, and what they don’t, to avoid or minimize probate notes.

 All too often we see good, well-intentioned people in probate court being asked by probate judges whether they have seen the probate notes, only to respond that the don’t know what they are.
 The result?
 Their case gets continued, delayed, and the individual leaves frustrated.
 It does not have to be that way.